Heritage High School (Frisco, Texas): Heritage Theatre

 In fall 2009, Heritage Theatre opened with a production of The Secret Garden.
 Theatre Fest followed where classes put on shows such as Pygmalion, Alice in Wonderland, and The Miracle Worker.
 The University Interscholastic League One Act Play was The Butterfly's Evil Spell by Federico Garcia Lorca.
 The 2010–2011 year had a summer performance of Twelfth Night by William Shakespeare.
 It also put on La Dispute and Pride and Prejudice.

 Heritage High School Band

 Accomplishments

 During the school's first two years (2009 and 2010), the band achieved two 1st division ratings at University Interscholastic League contests for marching and concert.
 Its first show in 2009 was "State of Mind."
 Its second show in 2010 was "Speed".
 Its 2011 show "Windsprints" earned the marching band another 1st division rating at University Interscholastic League.
+The show in 2023 was entitled "Transcontinental".
+The show in 2024 was entitled "Crazy Train", and the show in 2025 was entitled "The Passion".
+In 2026, the previous head band director, Jason Prasifka, retired, and Logan Stone was promoted to head band director.
+His first show in 2026 was entitled "The Euphoria of Peril".